passcde/HTML-Learning/README.md

 - describes how iframes works in HTML with the example of an embeded video and map
 ## Styling and max width
 - describes how to style html from the <head> section and using max-width to ensure responsiveness in our web page
+## Forms
+- learnt how to create forms